jquast/ucs-detect/docs/sw_results/putty.rst

         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *LXTerminal* measures width 1.
+  while *putty* measures width 1.

-.. _LXTerminalzwj:
+.. _puttyzwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *LXTerminal* appears to be **None**, this is from a summary of the following
+The best Emoji ZWJ table version for *putty* appears to be **None**, this is from a summary of the following
 results: